AriLaurin/voidepedia/dnd-con/Notes.md

 Rose seems wary of getting in close contact with us, does her khaos magic do something on contact?

-we decided to join Rose for tea at her residence and then return to the Syleris Castle.
+we decided to join Rose for tea at her residence and then return to the Syleris Castle afterwards.
 Upon going through a rift that Rose made, we entered a very floral and peaceful place, with a large treehouse in front of us, in the style of a Bonsai tree.

 Rose has a chicken called Ginger, and an orange cat